-The objective of the forum is to prepare consensus seasonal climate information on a regional scale that provides a consistent basis for preparing national-level outlooks.
-Such platforms also serve to interact with the user sector to understand and enhance the use of climate information.
+The objective of the forum is to prepare consensus seasonal climate information on regional scale that provides a consistent basis for preparing national level outlooks.
+Such platforms also serve to interact with user sector to understand and enhance the use of climate information.

-The SASCOF-19 is scheduled to be held online due to the COVID-19 pandemic from 26-28th, April.
-The Regional Climate Center (RCC), Pune of India Meteorological Department (IMD), UK Met Office (UKMO), Regional Integrated Multi-hazard Early-warning System for Asia and Africa (RIMES), and WMO (World Meteorological Organization) shall be involved in organizing this online session of SASCOF and shall provide technical support.
+The SASCOF-25 is scheduled to be held online during 27-29 April 2023.
+The Regional Climate Center (RCC), Pune of India Meteorological Department (IMD), Regional Integrated Multihazard Early-warning System for Asia and Africa (RIMES) and WMO (World Meteorological Organization) shall be involved in organizing this online session of SASCOF.